MelvinHK/TwitchIRC/README.md

 ## To do:
 - Display messages' emotes
-- Error messasge for invalid channels
+- Error message for invalid channels

 ## Bugs:
 - Message filter by username(s) is not consistent